Luis-Kr/AngleCamV2/scripts/labeling-tool/README.md

 ## Workflow Example

 1. Create new project in your data folder
-2. Add images to the project
+2. Add plant images to the project
 3. For each image:
-   - Click on leaf points of interest
+   - Click on at least 20 leaf points (if possible) with regular spacing across the image
-   - Edit angle values in the table
+   - Edit angle and rolling values in the table
    - Save when finished
-4. Use the generated simulation files for retraining AngleCam or performance evaluation on own data
+4. Use the generated simulation files for retraining AngleCam or performance evaluation on own data.
+Move the simulation files (`_sim.csv`; labels) and the corresponding images to this directory: `data/01_Training_Validation_Data/image_data`.
+Or specify a different location using the command line interface.

 ## Output Interpretation